-To simply use your chest measurement for your jacket would result in a jacket far too tight for you.
-Pay close attention to jacket sizing when determining which will fit you best.
+Simply using your chest measurement for your jacket would result in a jacket far too tight for you.
+So pay close attention to jacket sizing when determining which will fit you best.

 If you are ordering an off-the-rack suit, pick which sizing label most closely matches your own measurements.
 There may be some slight irregularities in the fit, but a good tailor may fix those.

 The Jacket Length